rockerBOO/awesome-neovim/README.md

 - [shaunsingh/nyoom.nvim](https://github.com/shaunsingh/nyoom.nvim) - Blazing fast, configurable, minimal and "lispy" config written in Fennel.
 - [jrychn/moduleVim](https://github.com/jrychn/ModuleVim) - A very easy to use for backend and frontend, install LSP automatically.
 - [imbacraft/dusk.nvim](https://github.com/imbacraft/dusk.nvim) - A lightweight, aesthetically minimal config, written in Lua, able to provide for web and Java development.
-- [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) - A launch point for your personal editor configuration.
+- [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) - A launch point for your personal configuration.
 - [dam9000/kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim) - This is a fork of nvim-lua/kickstart.nvim that moves from a single file to a multi file configuration.
 - [cunderw/nvim](https://github.com/cunderw/nvim) - A custom, IDE-like configuration for JS/TS, Go, and Java development.
 - [ldelossa/nvim-ide](https://github.com/ldelossa/nvim-ide) - A full featured IDE layer heavily inspired by VSCode.
 - [linrongbin16/lin.nvim](https://github.com/linrongbin16/lin.nvim) - A highly configured Neovim distribution integrated with tons of utilities for development, inspired by `spf13-vim`.
 - [doctorfree/nvim-lazyman](https://github.com/doctorfree/nvim-lazyman) - Configuration manager and a modular configuration on its own.
 Supports over 40 preconfigured configurations.
 - [NormalNvim/NormalNvim](https://github.com/NormalNvim/NormalNvim) - Configuration focused on stability for your daily work.
-- [chrisgrieser/nvim-kickstart-python](https://github.com/chrisgrieser/nvim-kickstart-python) - A launch point for your editor configuration (for Python).
+- [chrisgrieser/nvim-kickstart-python](https://github.com/chrisgrieser/nvim-kickstart-python) - A launch point for your configuration (for Python).
-- [mrcjkb/kickstart-nix.nvim](https://github.com/mrcjkb/kickstart-nix.nvim) - A simple [Nix flake](https://wiki.nixos.org/wiki/Flakes) template repo for Neovim derivations, with the goal of simplifying the migration from existing editor configurations.
+- [mrcjkb/kickstart-nix.nvim](https://github.com/mrcjkb/kickstart-nix.nvim) - Template repo for Neovim derivations, with the goal of simplifying the migration from existing configurations.
 - [drybalka/clean.nvim](https://github.com/drybalka/clean.nvim) - Cleaning up the default key mappings and plugins and leaving only the bare essentials to build upon.
 - [StratOS-Linux/StratVIM](https://github.com/StratOS-Linux/StratVIM) - A full-fledged Neovim distribution included by default in [StratOS-Linux](https://github.com/StratOS-Linux).
 - [Shaobin-Jiang/IceNvim](https://github.com/Shaobin-Jiang/IceNvim) - A beautiful, powerful and customizable config that is blazingly fast.